goauthentik/authentik/website/docs/integrations/sources/active-directory/index.md

 4. Open the Delegation of Control Wizard by right-clicking the domain.

-5. Select the passbook service user you've just created.
+5. Select the authentik service user you've just created.

 6. Ensure the "Reset user password and force password change at next logon" Option is checked.

     ![](./02_delegate.png)

-## passbook Setup
+## authentik Setup

-In passbook, create a new LDAP Source in Administration -> Sources.
+In authentik, create a new LDAP Source in Administration -> Sources.

 Use these settings:

 -   Server URI: `ldap://ad.company`

-    For passbook to be able to write passwords back to Active Directory, make sure to use `ldaps://`
+    For authentik to be able to write passwords back to Active Directory, make sure to use `ldaps://`

 -   Bind CN: `<name of your service user>@ad.company`
 -   Bind Password: The password you've given the user above
--   Base DN: The base DN which you want passbook to sync
+-   Base DN: The base DN which you want authentik to sync
 -   Property Mappings: Select all and click the right arrow

 The other settings might need to be adjusted based on the setup of your domain.